 Third Decan Aries Tarot Four Fire, Four Wands, Perfected Work

-The planetary correspondence of Chesed is Jupiter and each of the Minor Arcana cards numbered “Four” express this planetary character, individualized by their specific elemental quality of either Fire, Water, Air or Earth, Wands, Cups, Swords or Pentacles.
+The planetary correspondence of Chesed is Jupiter and each of the Minor Arcana cards numbered “Four” express this planets character, individualized by their specific elemental quality.
+These four elemental qualities are, Fire, Water, Air, Earth, allocated to the four tarot suits of Wands, Cups, Swords and Pentacles.

 Third Decan Aries Astrological Decan Allocation

 Tarot Four Fire, Four Wands is the third decan of Aries whose planetary attribution is Venus.
 The combined influence of these the two beneficial bodies of Jupiter and Venus is summed up by the cards title of Perfected Work.
 This title is also appropriate because Four Fire is the culmination of a sequence that began with the Ace of Fire and developed through Two Fire and Three Fire to become the perfect evolution of what was initiated by the Ace.
 It is perfect in so much as it is the completion of a cycle.